 This simple macrame plant hanger DIY is perfect for spring.
-This simple macrame plant hanger tutorial costs less than $2 and takes 15 minutes to make.
-Whip up several to put near every window in your home.
+It is an easy and inexpensive project costing less than $2.
+Whip up several macrame plant holders to put near every window in your home.

 Since I was making up a few more for my laundry room redo and organization post I have been promising, I thought it would be a perfect time to revisit the subject.